Furstenberg set problem and exceptional set estimate in prime fields: dimension two implies higher dimensions: Preliminary

 \textbf{\textup{Type 3}}: If $s\le\min\{a,k\}$, $l\le m\le n+l-k-1$ and $ \ga\in(0,\beta] $, define

 \textbf{\textup{Type 4}}: If $s\le a-(n-k)$, define

 \end{definition}

-\begin{remark} {\rm $\bM(a,s;n,k)=-\infty$ corresponds to the case when exceptional set is empty.
-We remark that in the Euclidean setting, the empty set is assumed to have dimension $-\infty$, in order to satisfy a Fubini-type heuristic $\dim(A\times B)=\dim A\times \dim B$. } \end{remark}
+\begin{remark} {\rm $\bM(a,s;n,k)=-\infty$ corresponds to the case when the exceptional set is empty.
+We remark that in the Euclidean setting, it is assumed that the empty set has dimension $-\infty$, to satisfy a Fubini-type heuristic: $\dim(A\times B)=\dim A+ \dim B$. } \end{remark}

 One can check, when $(n,k)=(2,1)$,